zeekus/textfiles/howto_resize_swap_on_LVM_to_use_it_elsewhere.md

   Logical volume OS/var_tmp successfully resized.
 ```

-#grow xfs fileslsyte or format if other /var/tmp
+# grow xfs filessystem or format if you don't have an option to grow the filesystem

 ```
 [root@server0 ~]# xfs_growfs /dev/OS/var_tmp